cncf/communitygroups/README.md

 ### Naming Convention

-If you start a brand new meetup that aims to cover the whole Cloud Native landscape, we recommend to use one of the following **naming** convention:
+If you start a brand new group that aims to cover the whole Cloud Native landscape, we recommend to use one of the following **naming** convention:

 ```
 Cloud Native Computing <Location>